kmmbvnr/viewflow-docs-v1/docs/frontend_customization.rst

 Template blocks
 ===============

-You can override `material/frontend/base_site.html` to customize django material admin look and feel.
+You can override `material/frontend/base_site.html` to customize django material look and feel.

 To override any application template in django, you can set `DIRS` settings for the django template loader::